-The Company's valuation policy is consistent with ASC 820-10.
-In accordance with this valuation policy, the Company evaluates the source of inputs, including any markets in which its investments are trading, in determining fair value.
+The Company's valuation policy and fair value disclosures are consistent with ASC 820-10.
+The Company evaluates the source of inputs, including any markets in which its investments are trading, in determining fair value and categorizes each investment within the fair value hierarchy pursuant to ASC 820-10.

-- (b) Security transactions are accounted for on the trade date unless there are substantial conditions to the purchase. - (c) Gains or losses on the sale of investments are calculated using the specific identification method. - (d) Interest income, adjusted for amortization of premium and accretion of discount, and dividend income are recorded on an accrual basis to the extent that the Company expects to collect such amounts.
+- (b) Security transactions are accounted for on the trade date unless there are substantial conditions to the purchase. - (c) Gains or losses on the disposition of investments are calculated using the specific identification method. - (d) Interest income, adjusted for amortization of premium and accretion of discount, and dividend income are recorded on an accrual basis to the extent that the Company expects to collect such amounts.
 For loans and securities with payment-in-kind ("PIK") income, which represents contractual interest or dividends accrued and added to the principal balance and generally due at maturity, PIK income is accrued only to the extent that the portfolio company valuation indicates that the PIK income is likely to be collected.
 Origination, structuring, closing, commitment and other upfront fees and discounts and premiums on investments purchased are accreted/amortized over the life of the respective investment.
 Unamortized origination, structuring, closing, commitment and other upfront fees are recorded as unearned income.
 Upon the prepayment of a loan or debt security, any prepayment penalties and unamortized loan origination, structuring, closing, commitment and other upfront fees are recorded as interest income.
-Expenses are recorded on an accrual basis. - (e) The Company has elected to be taxed as a RIC under Subchapter M of the Code and currently qualifies, and intends to continue to qualify each year, as a RIC under the Code.
+Expenses are recorded on an accrual basis. - (e) The Company has elected to be taxed as a RIC under Subchapter M of the Code and operates in a manner so as to qualify for the tax treatment applicable to RICs.